First Steps

 While words are being taken from languages it is important to remember that this language is not your native language, you will need to abandon any other rules or word changes that you might normally make.
 The word can be used as a noun, verb, or modifier so there's a good chance it will be used in a way that seems wrong to your native language's grammar.

 This is okay.
-Try to focus on the essence of that native language word, imagine it being translated as the other parts of speech.
+Try to focus on the essence of that native language word, imagine it being translated as the other parts of speech (aka word classes).
 Now think of the Hisyëö word as covering all of these words.
 This is why we include all of the different derivation translations in each definition, so that you can familiarize yourself with all the ways it can be utilized.
+The preceding word in the sentence will tell you which derivation is being expressed.

-That being said, there are no mythological stories to anchor you like you might find in a natural society.
+That being said, there are no mythological stories to anchor you like you might find in a natural society (and in artlangs).
 Because of this, there's a risk that these ideas will fade as the language gains a true living culture.
 The community must remain vigilant that the things that make Hisyëö great never fade but they must also be ever watchful for aspects of the culture that bring negativity or fascism.
+Hopefully, with time, stories will be written and printed for broad circulation.

 Common Expressions

-One important first step to engaging with a new culture is to learn the common phrases that are the lifeblood of any encounter.
+Until there are volumes of Hisyëö writings to consume, we will have to make due with oral communication.
+The first step on the road to oral communication is to learn the common phrases that are the lifeblood of any encounter with a Hisyëö speaker.
 These words sometimes take on additional roles as interjections and simple sentences.
 Learning these will make it much easier to engage in polite and impolite conversation and get your feet wet so that you can begin your immersion training.

 The following are some of the current established expressions that Hisyëans use in day-to-day conversation:

-lono nimü si zık.
+lono nimü lı si gö bı zık.
 How has your day been?

 Pronunciation